profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```

 ### KILL_OLD_PLAYERS
 When playing overlapping effects, you can sometimes run out of available wav players.
-Whis define is enabled, ProffieOS will find the oldest playing overlapping effect and stop that sound to make room for the new sound to play.
+When this define is enabled, ProffieOS will find the oldest playing overlapping effect and stop that sound to make room for the new sound to play.
 The result is that the new sound always plays.

 ```cpp
 #define KILL_OLD_PLAYERS